March 26, 2015 12:41 PM EDT

 There’s one thing that will make or break you at Apple: cultural fit.

-In an exclusive interview with Fortune published Thursday, Apple CEO Tim Cook says that it took him some time to learn the importance of cultural fit after he fired John Browett in 2013 just one month after the European electronics exec had been appointed Apple's head of retail.
+exclusive interview with published Thursday, Apple CEO Tim Cook says that it took him some time to learn the importance of cultural fit after he fired John Browett in 2013 just one month after the European electronics exec had been Fortune appointed Apple’s head of retail.

 Browett, according to Apple execs, didn’t fit in at Apple, and frequently angered store employees by changing their schedules.
 After being fired from Apple, Browett said in a speech that he was shocked that he was let go due to not fitting in with company culture, even though he was qualified for the position.